 Like Philly and other cities around the country, Baltimore has experienced a chilling spike in gun violence over the last several years.
 In 2021, as in the six years prior, more than 300 people died from shootings in Baltimore, a rate for that small city that is even worse than Philadelphia, which also saw more homicides in 2021 — 562 —than any time in decades.
-(This year to date, shootings in Philadelphia are basically on par with last year.)
+(Nearly halfway through 2022, shootings in Philadelphia are basically on par with last year.)
 Victims these days are more varied than in past shooting sprees, with more women and children dying by guns, but it is still largely young Black men in Baltimore and Philadelphia who are at highest risk of shooting or being shot.

 Roca’s theory of change is based on brain science that shows that healthy human brains are fully developed only at age 25, which is when the prefrontal cortex fully matures and impulse control and reasoning kick in.
 For people who have experienced trauma — like the continual trauma of ongoing violence — that part of the brain never entirely matures.
 Instead, people get stuck in a heightened state, their brains always in a fight, flight or freeze mode that non-traumatized people typically experience only in extreme situations.
 For people living with continued violence, extreme situations are a constant; that affects how many make decisions about their behavior.

 Baldwin explains it this way: “When this happens, you are literally out of your mind; you can’t even access the thinking part of your brain.
 When you stare at me at the park, and I decide I have to kill you because that’s a threat to my existence, that, in my brain, is a rational response.
 It’s not ok; it’s not legal; I’m not absent responsibility.
 But it’s rational.”